ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set/index.md

 ## Enabling Set Filters

-The Set Filter is the default filter used in ag-Grid Enterprise, but it can also be explicitly configured as shown below:
+The Set Filter is the default filter used in AG Grid Enterprise, but it can also be explicitly configured as shown below:

 <snippet>
 const gridOptions = {